JohnMohr/SoapBox/README.md

 # SoapBox
-A Social Media platform for people who need a voice.
+A Social Media platform for Adults who need a voice.